 Are network distributors’ peak commercial electricity demand charges for Australian businesses like death and taxes – unavoidable?
 To a degree they are; but like the latter, they can be minimised.

 Businesses in Australia have been slugged with capacity demand charges for quite some time.
 Historically, they’ve been on the increase.

-It’s at a point now where demand charges make up a large proportion of many commercial electricity customer’s power bills.
-In the future, it’s quite possible this billing component may cost more than consumption of the electricity itself.
+It’s at a point now where demand charges make up a large proportion of many commercial electricity customers’ power bills.
+In the future, it’s quite possible this billing component may cost more than the consumption of electricity itself.

 This period can be up to a year in some cases for commercial customers.

 For example, if a business has a peak demand of 50kW due to a large pump running for just one hour on a single day in a year, it may receive a daily demand charge to use up to that level for a full year.
 This occurs even though normal usage maybe 5 or 10kW at any time.